-- The designated or appointed Health Care Waste Management Officer (Ideally an Environmental Health Practitioner); - A representative of the section responsible for Infection and Prevention Control; - Chief Executive Officer/Facility Manager; - A representative of the section responsible for Quality Control; - A representative of the section responsible for Procurement and Contract Management; - A nominated Health and Safety Representative; - A representative of the section responsible for Cleaning and Hygiene Services; and - A representative of the section responsible Occupational Health and Safety.
+- A representative of the section responsible for Quality Control - A representative of the section responsible for Procurement and Contract Management - A nominated Health and Safety Representative - A representative of the section responsible for Cleaning and Hygiene Services; and - A representative of the section responsible Occupational Health and Safety.

-The committee must be chaired by the facility waste management officer/CEO or a person delegated by the CEO and must meet at a minimum once every quarter (at least 4 meetings per year).
+The committee must be chaired by the facility waste management officer/CEO, or a person delegated by the CEO and must meet at a minimum once every quarter (at least 4 meetings per year).

-3. Duties and responsibilities of the Committee members79
+Duties and responsibilities of the Committee members83

-The duties and responsibilities include facilitating the development of, coordinating and monitoring the implementation of the HCWM plan, providing strategic and technical input relating to the implementation of IPC matters, ensures that standard operating procedures are in place that is in line with objectives of the NDOH in HCWM, support training of both clinical and non-clinical staff, monitoring of implementation strategies and supporting development of remedial action.
+The duties and responsibilities include facilitating the development of, coordinating and monitoring the implementation of the HCWM plan; providing strategic and technical input relating to the implementation of IPC matters; ensuring that standard operating procedures are in place that are in line with the objectives of the NDOH in HCWM; supporting training of both clinical and non-clinical staff; monitoring of implementation strategies; and supporting development of remedial action.